Now Reading

 Sangiovese

-The Chianti region offers a myriad of quality levels, providing options depending on the quality of your pie.
+The Chianti region offers myriad quality levels, providing options depending on the quality of your pie.
 You can get a great value $15 entry-level Chianti that shines next to a pizza from the freezer section of your grocery store.
 A basic Chianti offers a light to mid-weight body with tart red fruit flavors, bright acidity, and tannins with texture.

 In this clip from Pizza Pairings with Jeff Porter on SOMM TV, Porter visits a New York pizzeria, F&F, and pairs Pizza Margherita (although without basil) with a magnum bottle of Monteraponi Chianti Classico.